 Chickpeas are an easy addition to a variety of savory meals.
-Breakfast, lunch, dinner, and even snacks – it’s easy to increase the heartiness and protein of a recipe by adding a cup or two this humble legume.
+Breakfast, lunch, dinner, and even snacks – it’s easy to increase the heartiness and protein of a recipe by adding a cup or two of these legumes.

 They’re so versatile, in fact, you can even use them to make desserts!